 Serge is good at convincing some people, people with the best of intentions, that they actually can convince him of a thing or two.
 The reality is he will convince some of these totally honest followers to talk with the right people.
 To talk to the ones managing public money.
-These public officials don’t trust Serge, but They trust some of his followers when they have a proposition.
+These public officials don’t trust Serge, but they trust some of his followers when they have a proposition.
 What if they are naïve?
 Serge’s tactics have been working for decades.
 Why would he stop being himself?

-Another little insider on the subject?
+Another little inside on the subject?

 In 2002 because of criticism against the festival, Serge opened the door to outdoor activities (beside the usual projections).
 The reliable and effective Johanne Pelletier was in charge.
 She even hired me.
 Yet your person in charge of sponsorship for equipment gave us only 50% of what was asked to do the job properly.
 It is quite easy after to say we didn’t deliver and cancel it for the next edition.
 The work is never reaching its potential.
 Never.

 With this way of working, people who could take over don’t want to be under your supervision.
 Because if it fails and it will, it is easy to put the blame on them.
-It look like your version of a fest was not that bad.
+It looks like your version of a fest was not that bad.
 Everybody working with you, learns to work against you at the same time.

 Nobody wants to be an appointed proxy.

-10) The End and a new beginning ?
+10) The End and a new beginning?

 Serge will never leave by himself.
 Letting this situation continue or giving away public money wouldn’t make any good to anyone.
 Someone has to make him go.
 Period.

 When we will start looking for drastic solutions to this major problem, we’ll find answers.
-There is always solution when you look for it.
+There is always a solution when you look for it.
 Looking the other way will make it more painful.

 My last word is for you Serge.
 What you did to everyone is not right.

 Serge, stop being afraid.
 Being a man is also knowing how to quit.
-No one should take away your legacy, it should survive you.
+No one should take away your legacy – it should survive you.
 While it’s still time, let us organize a party.
-You’d be the guest of honor to receive one of those Grand Prix des Amériques you created, given by the Mayor and Prime minister Justin.
+You’d be the guest of honor to receive one of those Grand Prix des Amériques you created, given by the Mayor and Prime Minister Justin.

 I’d like to go.
 And look at you with a thirteen years old boy’s eyes.
 We could also invite our pal Moretti.